citizennet/purescript-halogen-select/docs/index.md

 If this isn't your first time, you'll find value in these resources:

-* The [user guide](https://citizennet.github.io/purescript-halogen-select/user-guide) contains more detailed explanations on the design of the library.
-It will help you understand how to make good design choices and make the most of the tools available to you.
 * The [how-to](https://citizennet.github.io/purescript-halogen-select/how-to) section contains plenty of short guides for common tasks you'll perform using `Select`.
 Consider it a grab-bag of useful strategies and examples you can refer to when developing new components.
+* The [concepts](https://citizennet.github.io/purescript-halogen-select/concepts) section contains more detailed explanations on the design of the library.
+It will help you understand how to make good design choices and make the most of the tools available to you.
 * The [reference documentation on Pursuit](https://pursuit.purescript.org/packages/purescript-halogen-select) contains the module documentation and source code.
 It's a useful reference to verify what functions are available to you.
 * The [examples folder on Github](https://github.com/citizennet/purescript-halogen-select) contains the working source code for all the components in the [tutorials](https://citizennet.github.io/purescript-halogen-select/tutorials).
 If you're building a similar component, this code can help you get started.